Private Landlord Registration

-The Antisocial Behaviour etc (Scotland) Act 2004 requires Local Authorities to establish and maintain a register of private landlords.
-From 30th April 2006 landlords letting properties in Scotland should either be registered or have submitted a valid application for registration.
-It will be an offence to let a property, (unless it is exempt under the legislation) after this date without having either been registered or having submitted a valid application for registration.
+Since 2004 the Antisocial Behaviour etc (Scotland) Act has required Local Authorities to establish and maintain a register of private landlords.
+Landlords letting properties in Scotland must either be registered or have submitted a valid application for registration.
+It is an offence to let or advert a property, (unless it is exempt under the legislation) without either being registered or having submitted a valid application for registration.

 Register as a Landlord